Kevin Holland

-Kevin Alan Holland (born November 5, 1992) is an American professional mixed martial artist.
-He currently competes in the welterweight division in the Ultimate Fighting Championship (UFC).
+Kevin Alan Holland (born November 5, 1992) is an American professional mixed martial artist and former kickboxer.
+He currently competes in the Welterweight and Middleweight divisions of the Ultimate Fighting Championship (UFC).
 A professional since 2015, Holland has also competed for Bellator MMA, King of the Cage and Legacy Fighting Alliance.

 Background

-Holland was born in Riverside, California and raised mostly by his grandparents in Rancho Cucamonga and Ontario.
+Holland was born in Riverside, California, and raised mostly by his grandparents in Rancho Cucamonga and Ontario.
 His mother has been in and out of jail, meanwhile his father has been incarcerated throughout Holland's life.
 Holland attended Los Osos High School and Chaffey College.
 Holland started martial arts training when he was 16 years old and was a fan of Georges St-Pierre.
-He fell in love with the UFC after watching UFC 100, the first time he had watched the UFC, when he was visiting his father in Philadelphia.
+He fell in love with the UFC after watching UFC 100, the first time he had watched the UFC, while visiting his father in Philadelphia.

 Mixed martial arts career

 Early career

-After compiling an amateur record of 5–0, Holland started his professional MMA in 2015.
-He fought under various promotions such as Xtreme Knockout, Legacy Fighting Championship, King of the Cage, Bellator MMA, Legacy Fighting Alliance and amassed a record of 12–3 prior to his signing by UFC.
+After compiling an amateur record of 5–0, Holland started his professional MMA career in 2015.
+He fought under various promotions such as Xtreme Knockout, Legacy Fighting Championship, King of the Cage, Bellator MMA, Legacy Fighting Alliance and amassed a record of 12–3 prior to his signing by the UFC.

 Dana White's Contender Series

 Holland appeared on Dana White's Contender Series 9.
 He faced Will Santiago and won the fight via unanimous decision on June 12, 2018.
-Even with the win, Holland was not offered a contract on show but he was brought in to face Thiago Santos at UFC 227.
+Even with the win, Holland was not offered a contract on the show but he was brought in to face Thiago Santos at UFC 227.

 Ultimate Fighting Championship

 2018

 Holland made his UFC debut on August 4, 2018, against Thiago Santos at UFC 227.
 He lost the fight via unanimous decision.

-Holland’s next fight came on November 24, 2018, at UFC Fight Night: Blaydes vs. Ngannou 2 against John Phillips.
+Holland's next fight came on November 24, 2018, at UFC Fight Night: Blaydes vs. Ngannou 2 against John Phillips.
 He won the fight via a submission due to a rear-naked choke in round three.